MicrosoftDocs/azure-devops-docs/docs/_shared/qa-find-account-owner.md

 ####Q:	How do I find the account owner?

-If you have at least Basic access, you can find the current owner in your Team Services account settings.
+If you have at least Basic access, you can find the current owner in your VSTS account settings.

-0. Go to your Team Services account settings.
+0. Go to your VSTS account settings.

 	<img alt="Go to account settings" src="./_img/account-settings-new-ui.png" style="border: 1px solid #CCCCCC" />